rehamza/dapp-fullstack/README.md

 5. the rest of steps are same for wallet connect and telegram bot API

+# Test case for Backend:

+1. you need to setup manually using "Project Setup Instruction Manually"
+   - npm run test or npm test

 # Extra and optional instruction:

 - if you found any error like dapp database not exist you can add manually for the docker use these

 ### Enter the postgres container
 docker exec -it postgres bash